Summer 2024 admissions

 • Please refer to the NursingCAS website for more information.

-• All applicants will be required to complete the HESI A2 by the examination deadline of December 1, 2023, at 7 p.m.
+• All applicants must complete the HESI A2 by the March 1, 2024, examination deadline at 7 p.m.
 No scores will be accepted after the deadline.

 • Applicants may only complete the HESI A2 for the University of Florida once.